-6.64 The proposed density of the development allows for the provision of parking, garden sizes and amenity space, in-line with the Design for Gravesham Design Code and ensuring the efficient use of land whilst helping to assimilate the proposals into the surrounding areas.
+6.65 The proposed density of the development allows for the provision of parking, garden sizes and amenity space, in-line with the Design for Gravesham Design Code and ensuring the efficient use of land whilst helping to assimilate the proposals into the surrounding areas.

-6.65 The proposed development will achieve an average density of 37 dwellings per hectare (dph) across the site, in accordance with Policy CS15.
-This is an average density, with lower densities proposed to the outer green edges (south and west) and higher densities proposed within the central areas of the site.
+6.66 The proposed development will achieve an average density of 41 dwellings per hectare (dph) across the site, in accordance with Policy CS15.
+This is an average density across the site, with lower densities proposed to the outer green edges (north, east and south) and higher densities proposed within the central areas of the site and to the western edge responding to Camer Parade.

-6.66 The mix of densities will be achieved through the considered use of building types.
-Two storey detached and semi-detached dwellings will be located to the site's south and western edges, whilst the central areas and areas fronting onto 'Central Green' will feature terrace properties, apartments and dwellings up to 2.5 storeys.
+6.67 The mix of densities will be achieved through the considered use of building types.
+Two storey detached and semi-detached dwellings will be located to the site's north, east and south edges, whilst the western edge and central areas of the site will feature terrace properties, apartments and dwellings up to 2.5 storeys.